 During a TPI procedure, the physician locates where the pain is within the muscle knot.
-Then a small injection is made with either a local anesthetic and (I don’t know what the other medications are that you use).
+Then a small injection is made with usually with a local anesthetic and sometimes inclusion of a homeopathic solution.
 When no medication is used, the Trigger Point Injections are referred to as Trigger Point Dry Needling.
-Both types of Trigger Point Injections cause the muscle to twitch and release relieving the pain as well as making the trigger point inactive.
+Both types of Trigger Point Injections cause the muscle to twitch and release, which relieves the pain as well as making the trigger point inactive.
 Depending on the patient, a few rounds of Trigger Point Injections is usually needed and is always done in the office.

 - Trigger Point Spinal Injections for Low Back Pain by Gerard Malanga, MD

 - Role of Trigger Points (Myofascial Pain Syndrome) in Neck Pain by Gerard Malanga, MD